|Nutrition Facts (per serving)|

 Line a baking sheet with parchment paper.
 If you have a silicone baking sheet, the parchment paper won't be necessary.

 Spread the leaves on the paper in a single layer.
 Do not crowd the leaves or they will not dry evenly.
-If necessary, bake in more than one batch or on several trays.
+If necessary, bake in more than 1 batch or on several trays.

 Bake for 12 to 15 minutes until they are crisp but not beginning to burn.

 - Let the chips cool before transferring them to serving bowls or storing in paper bags.

 - If you have a vacuum sealer, once the chips are cooled you can vacuum seal them in plastic for long term storage.
 Otherwise, they will keep their crunch longer if stored in paper rather than plastic bags.